andreasfertl/Homecontrol-Client/README.md

 This is an earlier version of the Homecontrol-Server project and has been transformed to a Client module to abstract the HW dependencies / SW dependencies.

-This client support local telldus/tellstick lightswitches/remote controllers and does have some dependencies to older SW versions of supporting libraries.
+This client support local telldus/tellstick dependent lightswitches/remote controllers and temperature/humidity sensors and does have some dependencies to older SW versions of supporting libraries.

 See a more precise description of the whole project in the Homecontrol-Server repository